How we work

 How does the Trust get referrals?

-All fatal collisions in Bedfordshire, Cambridgeshire and Hertfordshire are referred directly to the Road Victims Trust by the police Forensic Collision Investigation Unit and contain details of those that have been affected – bereaved individuals and families, those involved in the collision and witnesses.
-We offer our service to all affected people unless they have indicated to the police that they do not want any contact from us.
+All fatal collisions in Bedfordshire, Cambridgeshire, Hertfordshire, Norfolk and Suffolk are referred directly to the Road Victims Trust by the police Forensic Collision Investigation Unit and contain details of those that have been affected – bereaved individuals and families, those involved in the collision and witnesses.
+We offer our service to all affected people referred unless they have indicated to the police that they do not want any contact from us.

 Initial contact following a police or agency referral will be by letter or a telephone call from a Trust Coordinator who will aim to get an understanding of what is needed.
-The majority of support is offered as weekly, one hour session at the victim’s home, in our office or by telephone.
+The majority of support is offered as weekly, one hour sessions in one of our offices, an agreed confidential space, online, or by telephone.

-The Road Victims Trust (RVT) offers emotional and practical support to anyone who lives in Bedfordshire, Cambridgeshire and Hertfordshire who is affected by a serious road collision.
-We can offer telephone support to people living outside the area.
+The Road Victims Trust (RVT) offers emotional and practical support to anyone who lives in Bedfordshire, Cambridgeshire, Hertfordshire, Norfolk and Suffolk who is affected by a serious road collision.
+We can offer online or telephone support to people living outside the area.

 How does the Trust support victims?

-We provide information alongside emotional and practical support.
+We provide information, emotional and practical support alongside our counselling service.
 If you have been affected by a road collision, the rollercoaster of emotions and complexities of what follows can leave you bewildered, distressed and in some cases feeling like you are going mad!

 The legal procedures following a fatal road collision extend over a period of months or years and involve a police investigation and either an inquest or a criminal court case.
-Throughout the time of these procedures the Road Victims Trust will be able to keep you up to date with what is happening and explain what part you will have in these procedures.
+Throughout the time of these procedures the Road Victims Trust will be able to support you in finding information that is available and explain what part you will have in these procedures.

 Alongside the legal procedures each individual affected by a road death or life changing injury collision will have their own experience of a range of emotions that they would not experience in their usual everyday lives.